emberjs/website/source/blog/2018-12-07-the-ember-times-issue-76.md

 One notable feature is the addition of **"profiles"** which allow specifying addition semantics on top of the current spec.
 This could allow specifying things like filtering, pagination and more.
 Check out [profiles here](https://jsonapi.org/extensions/).

 Another noteworthy change is the official recommendation to use camelCase for resource fields.
-This standardization will help allow composing and parsing **JSON:API** with JavaScript and other languages.
+This standardization will allow composing and parsing **JSON:API** with JavaScript and other languages.
 Check it out [here](https://jsonapi.org/recommendations/#naming).

 To learn more about the rest of the features and changes in **JSON:API 1.1** check out the [Update History](https://jsonapi.org/#update-history).